Back to blogUpdated · 3 min read

 The bogus no-claim bonus

-The problem comes two weeks later, when you’re in a bigger accident and have no choice but to claim.
-Well, that original R6 000 you paid, as well as the R8 000 no-claim bonus are gone forever: just like the smile on your face.
+The problem comes two weeks later when you’re in a bigger accident and have no choice but to claim.
+Well, that original R6,000 you paid, as well as the R8,000 no-claim bonus are gone forever: just like the smile on your face.

 Not only does the no-claims bonus make you not want to claim - the exact thing insurance is there for - but it can also lead to a kind of “compensation claiming”.
 Once you’ve forfeited a no-claims bonus, it seems logical to claim wherever you possibly can, for as much as you can, in an attempt to get your money’s worth.

-So in essence, the industry that was meant to give us peace-of-mind has turned us into gamblers and scavengers.
+So in essence, the industry that was meant to give us peace of mind has turned us into gamblers and scavengers.
 While the no-claims bonus certainly helps the insurance industry take advantage of human nature, there honestly has to be a better solution for our species.

 Improving the options